 • Management: Index

-SWAGX is diversified across the yield curve, with maturities ranging from less than a year to over 20 years.
-Overall, the fund has a duration of 6.1 years.
-So, the fund has moderate interest-rate risk.
-A rise in interest rates of 1% would mean a price decline of about 6%.
-But remember: This cuts both ways—a fall in interest rates could mean significant capital gains.
+Let’s go back to SWSBX.
+Duration—a measure of interest-rate risk—is 2.6 years.
+In theory, this means a 1-percentage-point rise in market interest rates would result in a short-term price decline of 2.6% for Schwab’s fund.
+However, this cuts both ways: A decline in rates could mean a rise of 2.6%.
 (The actual calculation of duration is fairly complex; it’s the weighted average of the bond’s cash flows.
 But the key takeaway is that, all else equal, the longer a bond’s time to maturity, the higher its duration—and thus the higher the interest-rate risk.)

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.

-Want to learn more about SWAGX?
+Want to learn more about SWSBX?
 Check out the Schwab provider site.

 DepositPhotos